-Pakistan Supreme Court grants bail to former PM Nawaz Sharif on medical grounds
+Pakistan's former PM Nawaz Sharif gets bail on medical grounds

-ISLAMABAD (Reuters) - Pakistan’s Supreme Court agreed on Tuesday to release former Prime Minister Nawaz Sharif on bail for six weeks to receive medical treatment but said he would not be allowed to leave the country.
+ISLAMABAD (Reuters) - Pakistan’s Supreme Court agreed on Tuesday to release jailed former Prime Minister Nawaz Sharif on bail for six weeks to receive medical treatment but said he would not be allowed to leave the country.

 Sharif is serving a seven-year sentence imposed last year for failing to disclose the source of income that allowed him to acquire the Al-Azizia Steel Mills in Saudi Arabia.
 He has appealed.

-The case was heard by a three-judge panel headed by Chief Justice Asif Saeed Khosa.
+The sentence would be suspended for six weeks from the date of Sharif’s release, Chief Justice Asif Saeed Khosa said.

+“In these six weeks he shall not be allowed to leave Pakistan,” he said, reading the order, and added that Sharif would be expected to surrender voluntarily at the end of the bail term.

-The three-time former premier has been suffering from a heart condition and kidney problems and has been admitted to hospital.
+Three-time premier Sharif, who was disqualified from holding political office for life, has been suffering from a heart condition and kidney problems and has been admitted to hospital.
 A previous bail appeal was rejected last month.

+His daughter Maryam has accused Prime Minister Imran Khan’s Pakistan Tehreek-e-Insaaf party of mistreating her father, a charge the government denies.
+The issue has been the subject of bitter wrangling for weeks.

 The Supreme Court removed Sharif from office in July 2017 for not disclosing part of a salary drawn from his son’s company and he was later convicted in two separate cases of failing to disclose sources of income.

-In one of those cases, over the ownership of upmarket properties in London, the high court granted him bail last September, suspending a 10-year sentence until a final decision on his appeal against the conviction.
+In one of those cases, regarding ownership of upmarket properties in London, the high court granted him bail last September, suspending a 10-year sentence until a final decision on his appeal against the conviction.

 The appeal process in both cases is continuing.